 The Certificate Holder shall submit a Detailed Site Restoration Plan to EFSEC for approval within ninety (90) days from the time the Council is notified of the termination of the Project.
 The Detailed Site Restoration Plan will provide for restoration of the Site within the timeframe specified in Article VIII.C., taking into account the Initial Site Restoration Plan and the anticipated future use of the Site.
-The Detailed Site Restoration Plan shall address the elements required to be addressed by WAC 463-42-665 (in effect at the date of submittal of the Application), and the requirements of the Council-approved Initial Site Restoration Plan pursuant to Article IV.D. of this Agreement.
+The Detailed Site Restoration Plan shall address the elements required to be addressed by WAC 463-72-050 (in effect at the date of submittal of the Application), and the requirements of the Council-approved Initial Site Restoration Plan pursuant to Article IV.D. of this Agreement.
 The Certificate Holder shall not begin Site Restoration activities without prior approval from the Council.
+The certificate holder shall include in its decommissioning plan a commitment to recycle project components when recycling opportunities are reasonably available.